seung0708/calorie_calculator/backend/notes.md

 [x] and use JSON as the communication format
-[x] The JavaScript application must use Object Oriented JavaScript (classes) to encapsulate related data and behavior [x] The domain model served by tht Rails backend must include a resource with at least one has-many relationship [] The backned and frontend must collaborate to demonstrate Client-Server Communication.
+[x] The JavaScript application must use Object Oriented JavaScript (classes) to encapsulate related data and behavior [x] The domain model served by tht Rails backend must include a resource with at least one has-many relationship [x] The backend and frontend must collaborate to demonstrate Client-Server Communication.
 [] Your application should have at least 3 AJAX calls,
-        [] covering at least 2 of CRUD
+        [x] covering at least 2 of CRUD
-        [] Your client-side JavaScript code must use fetch with the appropriate HTTP verb [] and your Rails API should use RESTful convention
+        [x] Your client-side JavaScript code must use fetch with the appropriate HTTP verb [x] and your Rails API should use RESTful convention

 # JavaScript
-[] Use classes and functions to organize your code into reusable pieces [] Translate JSON responses into JavaScript model objects using ES6 class or constructor function syntax [] Use ES6 features when appropriate (e.g. arrow functions, let & const, rest and spread syntax)
+[x] Use classes and functions to organize your code into reusable pieces [] Translate JSON responses into JavaScript model objects using ES6 class or constructor function syntax [] Use ES6 features when appropriate (e.g. arrow functions, let & const, rest and spread syntax)